 A. Prior to the cleaning and sealing of the joints for the entire project, a test section of at least 50 feet long shall be prepared using the specified materials and approved equipment, so as to demonstrate the proposed joint preparation and sealing of all types of joints in the project.
-Following the completion of the test section and before any other joint is sealed, the test section shall be inspected to determine that the materials and installation meet the requirements, the materials shall be removed, and the joints shall be recleaned and resealed at no cost to the Owner.
+Following the completion of the test section and before any other joint is sealed, the test section shall be inspected to determine that the materials and installation meet the requirements specified.
+If it is determined that the materials or installation do not meet the requirements, the materials shall be removed, and the joints shall be recleaned and resealed at no cost to the Owner.
 When the test section meets the requirements, it may be incorporated into the permanent work.
 All other joints shall be prepared and sealed in the manner approved for sealing the test section.